openebs-archive/openebs-docs/docs/upgrade.md

 ------

-# Upgrade from OpenEBS 0.6.0 to 0.7.0
+# Upgrade from OpenEBS 0.7.x to 0.8.0

 ## Overview

-This document describes the steps for upgrading OpenEBS from 0.6.0 to 0.7.x.
+This document describes the steps for upgrading OpenEBS from 0.7.x to 0.8.0

 The upgrade of OpenEBS is a two step process:

 - *Step 1* - Upgrade the OpenEBS Operator
-- *Step 2* - Upgrade the OpenEBS Volumes that were created with older OpenEBS Operator (0.6.0)
+- *Step 2* - Upgrade the OpenEBS Volumes that were created with older OpenEBS Operator (0.7.x), one at a time.

 **Note:**
-For older versions, OpenEBS supports upgrade to 0.6 version only from 0.5.3 and 0.5.4.
-For steps to upgrade to 0.6.0, [click](https://v06-docs.openebs.io/docs/next/upgrade.html) here.
+For older versions, OpenEBS supports upgrade to 0.7.0 version only from 0.5.3, 0.5.4and 0.6.0.
+For steps to upgrade to 0.7.x from 0.6, [click](https://v07-docs.openebs.io/docs/next/upgrade.html) here.

 ### Terminology

 - **OpenEBS Operator:** Refers to maya-apiserver and openebs-provisioner along with respective services, service account, roles, rolebindings.
-- **OpenEBS Volume:**The Jiva controller and replica pods.
+- **OpenEBS Volume:** Storage Engine pods like cStor or Jiva controller(aka target) & replica pods

 ### Prerequisites